 The mixed martial arts pioneer and UFC pioneer Frank Shamrock has observed that of the two, only confidence can bear weight.
 “Confidence is important,” he said, “But ego is something false.
 Humility is the way to build confidence, and ego is hugely dangerous in this sport, because if you’re running on ego you aren’t running on good clean emotions or cause and effect.
 You bypass it to support a false idea.
 It’s all garbage, the ego is garbage.”

 Confidence is based on what is real—it is earned.
 Ego is based on delusion and wishful thinking—it is artifice.
 Confidence doesn’t alienate us from others.
 On the contrary, it allows us to relate to others better—because it has removed insecurity and fear from the equation.
 When you are confident you can be empathetic and vulnerable.
-Ego makes us an asshole.
+Ego makes us a jerk.
 Confidence—as anyone who has ever stepped foot into any martial arts studio can tell you—has the opposite effect.
 Confidence is calm, compassionate, curious, careful.
 That is: it is all the things one needs to be creative.

 And yet, we hold onto the vestige of the idea that ego is something worth retaining.
 We tell ourselves that we need a certain brashness to succeed, why?
 Fear.
 Pursuing great work—whether it is in sports or art or business—is often terrifying.
 Ego soothes that fear.
 It’s a salve to that insecurity.
 Replacing the rational and aware parts of our psyche with bluster and self-absorption, ego tells us what we want to hear, when we want to hear it.